EXPLORING SKELETON WRECK IN CORON, PALAWAN

 - It includes Barracuda Lake, Banol Beach, Snorkel at Skeleton Wreck, Twin Lagoon.
 I’ve done this tour twice and it is unbelievably good!

-Option 2: Big Dream Boat Man Expedition: Big Dream Boat Man is a 3-night Coron island hopping tour expedition that is different from the rest.
+Option 2: Big Dream Boat Man (How I visited): Big Dream Boat Man is a 3-night Coron island hopping tour expedition that is different from the rest.
 Instead of battling the crowds, the sea of life-jackets and the lines, Big Dream Boat Man takes you to the hotspots such as Kayangan Lake and Twin Lagoon before the crowds come.
-After spending one day at the hotspots, Big Dream Boat Man veers away and guides you on an expedition to some of the hidden gems and off-the-beaten-path locations in Coron, which in my opinion were equally as impressive if not more so than the famous spots on Coron Island.
+After spending one day at the hotspots, Big Dream Boat Man veers away and guides you on an expedition to some of the hidden gems such as Skeleton Wreck, Lusong Gunboat Shipwreck and Lusong Coral Garden and off-the-beaten-path locations in Coron, which in my opinion were equally as impressive if not more so than the famous spots on Coron Island.
 We free-dived at WWII shipwrecks, camped on secluded beaches, swam with stingrays, counted the stars from the beach at night and ate like kings during our island hopping tour with Big Dream Boat Man.

 Budget Pick: Fat Monkey Hostel – The Fat Monkey Hostel has great vibes and you can get a really cheap dorm room or a basic double room at pretty much the lowest price in Coron.
 It is in the city center so you are close to all the bars and restaurants.